joebew42/ex_chat/README.md

 ### DOING

+- As a client I want to be associated to a user so that other client can see who send messages

 ### TODO

-- As a client I want to be associated to a user so that other client can see who send messages
+- We read in the console "Application logger stopped temporary" every time we run tests
 - unsubscribe a client to receive messages once it leaves the chat
 - improve the way we make assertions on received messages (e.g. assert_receive wants pattern match and not functions or variables) in the `websocket_test.exs`
 - in `ChatRooms` there is no need of `:room` atom for the messages `{:join, client, :room, room}`, `{:send, message, :room, room}` and `{:create, :room, room}`